egel-lang/egel-lang.github.io/FAQ.md

 ## There's no concurrency in the VM?
 Where's the stack?

 + Not yet.
 An Egel object is a term referenced by a pointer.
-I hope to implement async/await on these terms where I will try to exploit that another thread isn't larger than a pointer.
+I hope to implement async/await on these terms where I will try to exploit that a thread isn't larger than a pointer.